gregdasney/docker_helm_k8s_example/ReadMe.md

 ## How would you manage your terraform State File for multiple environments?

 ### General State File Management thoughts and considerations
 Great care must be taken when handling terraform state files.
-They can and usually do contain sensitive information such as passwords, private keys, certificates etc. Because of this they should be stored in a secure, access contolled manner.
+They can and usually do contain sensitive information such as passwords, private keys, certificates etc. Because of this they should be stored in a secure, access controlled manner.

 Remote and cloud backends provide one of the easiest and most secure methods of accomplishing this.